Writing When You're Uninspired

 I haven’t felt inspired to write about any of the topics that “fit” within my niche.

 Don’t get me wrong.
 I love writing about being a young professional, about marketing, and about networking and the creative scene in Minneapolis.
 I love to recap local events I’ve attended and give shoutouts to the hardworking people I’ve met.
-But, oftentimes, when I feel like I can only write about certain topics, I end up not writing at all.
-(Shoutout to those college days when I was so overwhelmed with homework that I just didn’t do any of it!
+But oftentimes when I feel like I can only write about certain topics, I end up not writing at all.
+(Shoutout to those college days when I was so overwhelmed I just didn’t do any of it!
 Anyone else?)
 I also find that sometimes, especially with this blog, I hold myself back.
 “Am I producing my best work?
 Am I inspiring anyone?
 Am I using strong vocabulary?
 I know I’m a better writer than this!”
 I hear my inner voice panic.

 All this said, I’ve thought of a couple practices to implement if you’re like me, waiting for inspiration to strike and panicking while trying to produce something worthwhile.